By Amanda Haas

 |As Needed||kosher salt|

 Choose a shallow serving platter that will hold all of the oysters.
-Pour the rock salt onto the platter to create a 1/2” base.
+Pour the rock salt onto the platter to create a 1/2 inch base.
 This will steady the oysters for serving.

-When ready to cook, set the temperature to High and preheat, lid closed for 15 minutes.
+When ready to cook, set the Traeger temperature to 450℉ and preheat with the lid closed for 15 minutes.

-In a small saucepan, melt the butter over medium-low heat in a small saucepan.
-Add the garlic and a generous pinch of salt and cook until fragrant but not burned, about 1 minute.
+In a small saucepan, melt the butter over medium-low heat.
+Add the garlic and a generous pinch of salt, and cook until fragrant but not burned, about 1 minute.
 Remove from the heat.

 4 Tablespoon unsalted butter